Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-That method wraps the response into a more complex Task Mnager type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s `respondToTask` method.
+That method wraps the response into a more complex Task Manager type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s `respondToTask` method.

 That method makes several checks on the taskResponse, stores the responses metadata and emits a TaskResponded event, that will be catched by the challenger (see challenger section to continue).